-Equity release - Under the terms of an equity release loan, the borrower is not obliged to make any repayments during the life of the loan.
-The Bank is repaid at the end of the loan, which is the earlier of the date on which the borrower dies or vacates the property on a permanent basis as a result of moving into long-term care.
-The borrower also benefits from a "no negative equity" guarantee such that, at the end of the loan, the borrower is not obliged to repay more than the relevant value of the property.
+Under the terms of these plans, the customer is not obliged to make any repayments during the life of the plan.
+The Bank is repaid from the sale of the property on the earlier of the date on which the customer dies or vacates the property on a permanent basis as a result of moving into long-term care.
+In the case of a lifetime mortgage, the customer also benefits from a "no negative equity" guarantee such that, at the end of the loan, the customer is not obliged to repay more than the value of the property.

-Therefore, the primary driver of credit risk within the equity release portfolio of lifetime mortgages and reversion plans is a fall in house prices, which would result in losses if house prices have fallen in real terms over the period of the loan.
-However, due to the long-term duration of these loans (of up to 25 years) a short term fall in house prices does not have a significant effect.
+Therefore, the primary driver of credit risk within lump sum lifetime mortgages and reversionary interests in property is a fall in house prices, which would result in losses if house prices have fallen sufficiently in real terms at the date of redemption.
+Due to the long-term duration of these loans (up to 25 years) a short term fall in house prices is unlikely to have a significant effect on the Bank's credit risk profile.